X-DE1/dungeon_loot_chests/README.md

-# X-DE Loot
+# Dungeon loot chests

-Adds a loot chest, a command to prevent spawning loot in the chest so you can save a schematic with a loot chest:
+Adds a loot chests, a command to prevent spawning loot in the chest so you can save a schematic with a loot chest:
 <br>
 /loot enable
 <br>